CBI auctions +$260M in forex on Monday - Shafaq News

 CBI auctions +$260M in forex on Monday

-Shafaq News/ On Monday, external transfer sales in the Iraqi Central Bank's (CBI) auction surged by 95% compared to cash sales, reaching over $250 million.
+Shafaq News/ On Monday, the Central Bank of Iraq's (CBI) dollar sales increased to more than $260 million during its currency auction.

-According to an official statement by the bank, CBI sold a total of $263,026,598 during its auction, with the exchange rate set at 1,310 IQD per US dollar for documentary credits and international settlements for electronic cards.
-The rate for external transfers was also 1,310 IQD, while cash sales were priced at 1,305 IQD.
+According to an official statement by the bank, CBI sold $260,547,910 at its auction today, covered at an exchange rate of 1,310 IQD per dollar for documentary credits and international settlements of electronic cards, 1,310 IQD per dollar for foreign transfers, and 1,305 IQD per dollar for cash sales.

-Notably, only one bank purchased cash dollars, while 16 banks handled requests for foreign transfers.
-Additionally, 20 currency exchange companies participated in the auction.
+Notably, only one bank purchased the cash dollars, while 12 banks fulfilled the foreign balance reinforcement requests.
+A total of 17 currency exchange companies participated in the auction.